-However, many facilities are outsourcing the entire migration portion of a project to an independent third party (i.e., SilverBack Migration Solutions, Inc.).
+However, many facilities are outsourcing the entire migration portion of a project to an independent third party such as Silverback Data Center Solutions.
 This strategy allows each facility to follow their internal policies while providing their customers with the highest level of service available.

-Special care must be taken when preparing data center equipment for shipment, and that should be trusted to individuals that are properly trained to handle that task.
+Special care must be taken when preparing data center equipment for shipment, and that should be trusted to individuals who are properly trained to handle that task.

 Additionally, most standard shipping carriers do not include re-installation or cabling services that will help you get your migration completed and your environment back up and running in a timely manner.

-“Silverback Migration Solutions provides us with a complete rack-to-rack solution that understands the nature of the data and hardware they are moving and plan accordingly.
-No magic tricks, no pulling rabbits out of hats; Silverback has always relied on careful planning and their extensive experience to assist us in avoiding potential issues.
-We’ve used them for 2 mile moves and 500 mile moves and always been comforted to know that our servers were being taken care of as servers and not as office chairs.”
+“Silverback Data Center Solutions provides us with a complete rack-to-rack solution, understands the nature of the data and hardware they are moving, and plans accordingly.
+No magic tricks, no pulling rabbits out of hats.
+Silverback has always relied on careful planning and their extensive experience to assist us in avoiding potential issues.
+We’ve used them for two-mile moves and 500-mile moves, and have always been comforted to know that our servers were being taken care of as servers and not as office chairs.”

-The possibility for an un-trained independent contractor to mis-handle equipment or intellectual property could have long reaching ramifications.
-Contract laborers often do not carry the appropriate insurance to be handling your equipment, and many corporate policies will not cover damage or loss due to non-employee actions.
+The possibility of an untrained independent contractor mishandling equipment or intellectual property could have long reaching ramifications.
+Contract laborers often do not carry the appropriate insurance for handling your equipment, and many corporate policies will not cover damage or loss due to non-employee actions.

-Using Internal Resources for physical migration tasks can have an adverse impact to your organization, including: reduced employee morale, increased opportunity/liability for personal injury, and lost revenue or productivity due to distraction from their regular job functions.
+Using internal resources for physical migration tasks can have an adverse impact on your organization including: reduced employee morale; increased opportunity and/or liability for personal injury; and lost revenue or productivity due to distraction from your employees' regular job functions.

-SilverBack Migration Solutions, Inc. provides project pricing with a “per device” cost to help our customers finalize budgets prior to a migration.
-Companies that use “hourly rate” billing methods generally have larger final invoices due to more man hours required than originally quoted.
+Silverback Data Center Solutions provides project pricing with a per-device cost to help our customers finalize budgets prior to a migration.
+Companies that use hourly-rate billing methods generally have larger final invoices due to more man hours required than originally quoted.

-Data center migration projects are living, breathing entities that often provide exciting challenges during each phase of a project.
-SilverBack has mastered the beast and can effectively mitigate potential disasters quickly and efficiently, thereby reducing our customers’ down time without affecting their bottom line.
+Data center migration projects are like living, breathing entities that often provide exciting challenges during each phase of a project.
+Silverback has mastered the beast and can effectively mitigate potential disasters quickly and efficiently, thereby reducing our customers’ downtime without affecting their bottom line.
 This allows us to fix our pricing based on project specifics, not on estimated hours required.

-Unfortunately, due to the diverse nature of data center migration projects, it is not possible to provide an exact project cost without some project specific information.
-If you would like a custom quote for your project, please feel free to contact us at 888.245.2344 or email@example.com!
+Due to the diverse nature of data center migration projects, it is not possible to provide an exact project cost without some project specific information.
+If you would like a custom quote for your project, please feel free to contact us at 888.245.2344 or email@example.com.

 The answer to this depends on the architecture of the environment.
 Environments designed with fully redundant components and services can be migrated in a phased approach with minimal or no downtime.